Yelloo5191/Monkeys/README.md

-An infinite amount of mokneys given infinite amount of time will eventually write Shakespeare.
+An infinite amount of monkeys given infinite amount of time will eventually write Shakespeare.